joaonmatos/blog.joaonmatos.com/content/posts/kotlin-dsl-with-builder-and-receiver-types.md

 ```

 Notice how the name of the table is passed into the function as an initial argument,
-and how afterwards the other parameters are set using an inline function.
+and how afterwards the other parameters are set using an inline function (in Ruby they call
+code blocks).

 # The Cherry on Top: Receiver Types

 Kotlin has one more surprise for us: [receiver types](https://kotlinlang.org/docs/lambdas.html#function-literals-with-receiver).
 These are more properly called, in the language's parlance, _function literals with receiver_, and work as follows:

-1. You declare the function as having the type `A.(X, Y) -> B`
+1. You declare the function as having, e.g., the type `A.(X, Y) -> B`
 2. You write your lambdas in the client code: they take two arguments of type X and Y, and return type B. Moreover, there is
-    an implicit environment variable of type X that can be accessed using just a bare function call.
-So if X is a string,
+    an implicit environmental variable of type X that can be accessed using just a bare function call.
+So, if X is a string,
-    you will have access to `length` as a variable, by just using the identifier as is.
+    you will have access to the `length` field just by just using the unqualified identifier (like a variable).
-3. You call the code in the service with `function.invoke(a, x, y)` or with like an extension method with `a.function(x,y)`
+3. You call the code in the service with `function.invoke(a, x, y)` or, like an extension method, with `a.function(x,y)`

-This can make things even easier, as we don't need to include an explicit builder parameter in our lambda.
+This can make using the API even easier, as we don't need to include an explicit builder parameter in our lambda.

 So how does it work in practice?
 Let's just build on our code from before and write a simple function: